somereatardedwood/bridge/README.md

 ## Usage

 To use the bridge, send telegram link to person you wish to connect with.
 After that the person should **/start** the bot.
 On SimpleX side you'll receive contact connection.
 Accept it **using current profile** (**not incognito**).
-First of all, there is no point using incognito while connecting to bridge puppets since person on Telegram side won't see any of you SimpleX contact details; second, incognito puppets connection is not supported and may lead to connection loss, which is why not recommended.
+First of all, there is no point using incognito while connecting to bridge puppets, since person on Telegram side won't see any of your SimpleX contact details; second, incognito puppets connection is not supported and may lead to connection loss, which is why not recommended.

 After that, you should connect to each other without any problems.